Product Design, Research, Branding

 Do you check regularly the ingredients list? (why or why not?)

 Users reported feeling intimidated by the lengthy chemical names and unable to distinguish between beneficial and harmful ingredients for their own use.
-Thus, the lack of expertise led to ongoing misinformed purchases and allergic reactions.

 "How do we create retail experiences that provide relevant information to consumers in stores that empower educated decisions?"